sunyatin/qna/README.md

 ## External programs

 For legal considerations, we do not include external programs in the repository.
-Users are asked to download them separately and store the executable in the **bin** directory:
+Users are asked to download them separately and store the executable in the `~/gitdir/qna/bin` directory:

 - `sprime.jar` (*S'* analysis) : download from [here](https://faculty.washington.edu/browning/sprime.jar).
 - `psmc` software (*PSMC* analysis) : download from [here](https://github.com/lh3/psmc).
 - `caller-static-2015` (*CRF* analysis) : to be asked from the [authors](https://doi.org/10.1038/nature12961).
 - executable of the single-sample `neanderthal_dating` (to be stored within `bin/Neanderthal_dating/bin/`) : download from [here](https://github.com/priyamoorjani/Neanderthal_dating).

-## Troubleshoots
+## Troubleshooting

-If you encounter error messages related to missing library, try to change the LD_LIBRARY_PATH variable.
-For instance, if you get an error message stating that "libgsl.so.25" was not found, try:
+If you get error messages related to missing libraries, consider changing the LD_LIBRARY_PATH variable.
+For instance, if you get a message stating that "libgsl.so.25" is not found, try:

 ```bash
 # Locate the library path